Anne Hathaway: Relationships

-In 2004, Hathaway began a romantic relationship with Italian real estate developer Raffaello Follieri.
-Follieri's Manhattan-based foundation focused on efforts such as providing vaccinations for children in poor countries.
-In June 2008, it was investigated by the IRS for failure to file required nonprofit information forms.
-In June 2008, Follieri was arrested on charges of defrauding investors out of millions of dollars in a scheme in which he posed as the Vatican's real-estate agent.
-The FBI confiscated Hathaway's private journals from Follieri's New York City apartment as part of their investigation into Follieri's activities.
-Hathaway was not charged with a crime.
-In October 2008, after earlier pleading guilty, Follieri was sentenced to four and a half years in prison.
+Hathaway dated the Italian real estate developer Raffaello Follieri from 2004 to 2008.
+Follieri was investigated by the Internal Revenue Service in 2008 for failure to file required non-profit information forms.
+He was arrested on charges of defrauding investors, including former U.S. president Bill Clinton, out of millions of dollars.
+The FBI confiscated Hathaway's private journals from Follieri's New York City apartment as part of its investigation into his activities.
+After pleading guilty, Follieri was sentenced to four and a half years in prison.